bloxmove-com/bloxmove-vocab/v1-draft.md

 }
 ```

-## TopicCredential
+## Other Credentials

+- ConsumerConfirmCredential
+- OfferConfirmCredential
+- ProviderConfirmCredential
+- ConsumerEndRequestCredential
+- ConsumerAccessTokenRequestCredential
+- ProviderEndConfirmCredential
+- ConsumerEndConfirmCredential
+- VehicleAccessCredential
+- CompanyCredential

-The TopicCredential is used by a user-participant or agent-participant of the bloXmove
+These are used by a user-participant or agent-participant of the bloXmove
 platform when requesting an action from a service that requires a verifiable credential
 proving the request on this topic is authentic.